 - 7.1.1.
 Practice representatives will be GPs or other healthcare professionals who represent their practice's views and act on behalf of the practice in matters relating to their specific locality and the group as a whole.
-The role of each practice representative is to assist the group in securing the effective participation of each member of the group in exercising the group's functions by: - providing effective liaison between the practice and the rest of the locality and group: - promoting the work of the locality and group within the practice and to its patients as far as possible; - actively seeking the views of the practice and its patients and providing feedback to the rest of the locality and group; - arranging for the implementation of agreed locality and group directives within the practice or informing the rest of the locality and group as soon as possible of any obstacles to doing so; - attending meetings of the locality and group so that the practice is represented and its voice heard, or ensuring that a deputy does so.
+The role of each practice representative is to assist the group in securing the effective participation of each member of the group in exercising the group's functions by: - a) providing effective liaison between the practice and the rest of the locality and group; - b) promoting the work of the locality and group within the practice and to its patients as far as possible; - c) actively seeking the views of the practice and its patients and providing feedback to the rest of the locality and group; - d) arranging for the implementation of agreed locality and group directives within the practice or informing the rest of the locality and group as soon as possible of any obstacles to doing so;

+See Appendix H5 Terms of Reference of the Commissioning Committee e) attending meetings of the locality and group so that the practice is represented and its voice heard, or ensuring that a deputy does so.